 9) In the name of "LOVE", let your voice & your heart speak only truth concerning your neighbor.

 10) Lust not after the blessings that "LOVE" has seen fit to bestow upon others.
-But, be overwhelmingly thankful for your own blessings from "Love"- no matter how humble.
+But, be overwhelmingly thankful for your own blessings provided by "Love"- no matter how humble.

 -Brian K. Johnson, Sr.

 American Author and Poet Brian K. Johnson, Sr. began writing poetry back in his high school days in the seventies.
 Like many others who had started writing early in their lives, he drifted away from the art and focused on life’s responsibilities, seldom incorporating the craft as an outlet of expression.

 While working as a firefighter in a New Jersey town, however, Brian or “B” (as he is often called), felt compelled to return to poetry and started a business creating commissioned sentiment/art works for clients.
-These works ranged from the deeply personal & intimate, to matters of education, gambling and nursing home care.
+These works ranged from the deeply personal & intimate, to matters of education, addictions and nursing home care.

-His company, The DoodleMan Writes Publications solicited the talents of several excellent visual artists like Colleen O’Hara Stonehouse & Michael Waters to interpret the texts for each project.
+His company (then), The DoodleMan Writes Publications, solicited the talents of several excellent visual artists like Colleen O’Hara Stonehouse & Michael Waters to interpret the texts for each project.
 Mr. Johnson folded the company in 2010, however, and formed a new publishing concern, Brian Johnson Publishing, which expands on the original mission plan.

-Brian is also an educator and self-taught percussionist, using rhythms from around the world to teach students about the fundamental applications of “beats” throughout all cultures-both current & historic- demonstrating how syncopation can set the tone for various rituals of learning and rites of passage, representing a life pulse in (sub-conscious/conscious forms) that can facilitate a sense of inner freedom and confidence that can assist to propel the energies of participants toward their goals.
+Mr. Johnson is also an educator and percussionist, using rhythms from around the world to teach students about the fundamental applications of “beats” throughout all cultures-both current & historic- demonstrating how syncopation can set the tone for various rituals of learning and rites of passage, representing a life pulse in (sub-conscious/conscious forms) that can facilitate a sense of inner freedom and confidence that can assist to propel the energies of participants toward their goals.

-As a Drum Circle Facilitator, “B” has been building a following of "Circle Goers" who join him in this percussive ritual of freeing-up and transmuting our stagnate, negative energies within.
+As a Drum Circle Facilitator, “B” has been building a following of "Circle Goers" who join him in this percussive ritual of freeing-up and transmuting stagnate, negative energies within.